Ronald Gervase Mountain: Biography

 As part of Iraqforce, he commanded the brigade attached to Indian 10th Infantry Division during the Anglo-Iraqi War and the Syria-Lebanon campaign.

 As part of Paiforce, he commanded the 25th Indian Brigade attached to the Indian 8th Infantry Division during the Anglo-Soviet invasion of Persia.

 When the Indian 10th Infantry Division was moved to North Africa in June 1942 he commanded the 25th Indian Brigade stationed at Gambut, halfway between Halfaya and Tobruk.
 They then retreated to Mersa Matruh where on 26 June they turned to fight.
 They were bypassed by the enemy and on 28 June the division was ordered to break out.
 Soon after Brigadier Mountain was taken prisoner of war.

-He was first interned in Italy then in 1943 was transferred to Germany.
+He was first interned in Italy then in 1943 was transferred to Germany, where he was held at Oflag XII-B in Hadamar.
+There he served as Senior British Officer.

 He was promoted Colonel on 1 June 1945 with seniority from 17 July 1941.

 He was Mentioned in Despatches in recognition of gallant and distinguished services as a Prisoner of War in January 1946.

 He retired a Colonel and honorary Brigadier on 6 July 1947.